Theresa-Nguyen/redhat-mw-cloud-quickstart/wildfly-standalone-centos/README.md

 <!-- /TOC -->

 ## Solution Overview

+This template creates a standalone node of WildFly on CentOS to a Standard F1 VM size in your Resource Group (RG) which includes a Public DNS, Private Virtual Network and security configuration.
+It is ideal for development and testing of enterprise Java applications on Azure.

-WildFly 18 is the latest release in a series of JBoss open-source application server offerings.
-WildFly 18 is an exceptionally fast, lightweight and powerful implementation of the Jakarta Platform specifications.
+WildFly is an open-source application server runtime that is exceptionally fast, flexible, lightweight and powerful.
+It is Jakarta EE 8 Full Platform and Web Profile compatible.
 The state-of-the-art architecture built on the Modular Service Container enables services on-demand when your application requires them.

-This Azure quickstart template deploys a web applicaton deployed on WildFly 18.0.1.Final running on CentOS 8.
+This Azure quickstart template deploys a web applicaton on WildFly 18.0.1.Final running on CentOS 8.

-To obtain a rhsm account go to: www.redhat.com and sign in.
+The technology behind WildFly is also available in Red Hat JBoss Enterprise Application Platform (EAP), a hardended enterprise subscription with Red Hat's world-class support, long multi-year maintenance cyccles and exclusive content.
+JBoss EAP is an open-soure application server that you can download for free, for developement use.
+To obtain a Red Hat Subscription Management (RHSM) account for JBoss EAP, go to: www.redhat.com

 ## Template Solution Architecture

-This template creates all of the compute resources to run WILDFLY 18.0.1 on top of CentOS 8.0, deploying the following components:
+This template creates all of the Azure compute resources to run WildFly 18.0.1.Final on top of CentOS 8.0.
+The following resources are created by this template:

 - CentOS 8 VM
 - Public DNS
 - Private Virtual Network
 - Security Configuration
 - WildFly 18.0.1.Final
-- Sample application deployed to WildFly 18.0.1.Final
+- Sample Java application deployed to WildFly

-Following is the Architecture :
+Following is the Architecture:
 <img src="images/wildfly.arch.PNG" width="800">

 To learn more about WildFly 18.0.0.Final, check out: https://docs.wildfly.org/18/

-## Licenses and Costs
+## License, Subscription and Costs

-This uses CentOS 8 image which is a PAY AS YOU GO image and doesn't require the user to license it, it will be licensed automatically after the instance is launched first time and user will be charged hourly in addition to Microsoft's Linux VM rates.
+This template uses an Azure CentOS 8 image which is a Pay-as-you-go (PAYG) VM image and does not require the user to license.
+The VM will be licensed automatically after the instance is launched for the first time and user will be charged hourly in addition to Microsoft's Linux VM rates.
 Click [here](https://azure.microsoft.com/en-gb/pricing/details/virtual-machines/linux/#red-hat) for pricing details.
+WildFly is free to download and use and does not require a Red Hat Subscription.

 ## Prerequisites

-1. Azure Subscription with specified payment method (CentOS-Based 8.0 is a market place product and requires payment method to be specified in Azure Subscription)
+1. Azure Subscription with specified payment method (CentOS-Based 8.0 is a marketplace product and requires payment method to be specified in the user Azure Subscription).

-2. To create the VM, you will need to:
+2. To create the VM, you will need:

-    - Choose an admin user name and password for your VM.
+    - **Admin Username** and password

-    - Choose a name for your VM.
+    - **DNS Label Prefix** for the public IP

-    - Choose a WILDFLY username and password to enable the WILDFLY admin console and deployment method.
+    - **WildFly Username** and password to enable the WildFly Admin Console and Deployment method

-    - Choose a Passphrase to use with your SSH certificate.
-This pass phrase will be used as the Team Services SSH endpoint passphrase.
+    - **SSH Key Data** which is a SSH RSA public key.

 ## Deployment Steps

-Build your environment with WILDFLY 18.0.1 on top of CentOS 8.0 on Azure in a few simple steps:
+Build your environment with WildFly 18.0.1.Final on top of CentOS 8.0 on Azure in a few simple steps:

-1. Launch the Template by click on Deploy to Azure button.
+1. Launch the Template by clicking on the **Deploy to Azure** button.

-2. Fill in the following parameter values.
-Then accept the terms and condition before clicking on Purchase.
+2. Complete the following parameter values.
+Then accept the terms and condition before clicking on the **Purchase** button.

-    - **Subscription** - Choose the right subscription where you would like to deploy.
+    - **Subscription** - Choose the appropriate subscription where you would like to deploy.

-    - **Resource Group** - Create a new Resource group or you can select an existing one.
+    - **Resource Group** - Create a new Resource Group or you can select an existing one.

-    - **Location** - Choose the right location for your deployment.
+    - **Location** - Choose the appropriate location for your deployment.

     - **Admin Username** - User account name for logging into your CentOS VM.